 Therion – Eau de Parfum – 100ml

-A dark, spicy warmth reveals the presence of the great beast – Typhon, or Typhoeus, once ruled the deepest realms of Hades.
+A dark, spicy warmth reveals the presence of the great monster – Typhon, or Typhoeus, once ruled over the deepest realms of Hades.

-This olfactory representation of Gustav Klimt's Beethoven Frieze – a monumental, 34-meter-long painting cycle, in honor of Ludwig Van Beethoven – tells the story of the painting's central page, representing the "hostile forces" through Tyhpon and his daughters.
-Therion, Greek for "wild animal" or "beast", is a captivating fragrance that combines a unique blend of notes to create a truly mesmerizing experience, just as staring at Gustav Klimt´s work.
-Opening with the refreshing and citrusy aroma of bergamot, your attention gets grabbed immediately.
-The addition of bay leaf and black pepper adds a subtle spiciness, while carrot seed brings a touch of earthiness to the composition.
-As the fragrance develops, the delicate scent of chamomile blue and the smoky essence of cade intertwine, creating a harmonious balance.
-The inclusion of violet adds a floral touch, while sandalwood and amber provide a warm and grounding base.
-To add depth and complexity, cypriol and musk are incorporated, leaving a lingering and alluring trail that captivates the senses.
-Therion, like Klimt's masterpiece, is a work of art in itself.
-Its intricate blend of notes evokes a sense of mystery and elegance, making it the perfect choice for those seeking a fragrance that is both unique and enchanting, yet comforting.
+This olfactory representation of Gustav Klimt's Beethoven Frieze – a monumental, 34-meter-long painting cycle in honor of Ludwig van Beethoven – tells the story of the central panel of the painting, which depicts the "hostile forces" through Typhon and his daughters.
+Therion, Greek for "wild beast" or "monster", is a captivating scent that combines a unique blend of notes to create a truly hypnotic experience, as if one were staring at a work by Gustav Klimt.
+The refreshing and citrusy scent of bergamot immediately draws attention.
+The addition of bay leaf and black pepper gives the composition a subtle spiciness, while carrot seeds bring earthy notes.
+As it develops, the delicate scent of blue chamomile and the smoky essence of cade unite to create a harmonious balance.
+Violet adds a floral note to the fragrance, while sandalwood and amber form a warm and grounding base.
+Cypriol and musk add depth and complexity to the fragrance, leaving a seductive trail that captivates the senses.
+Therion is, like Klimt's masterpiece, a work of art in itself.
+Its intricate blend of notes evokes a sense of mystery and elegance, making it the perfect choice for anyone seeking a fragrance that is both unique and enchanting as well as calming and grounding.

-The second side of the story is told through Elysion – a bright, green scent full of pure joy.
+The second page of this story is told through Elysion – a bright, green fragrance, full of pure joy and love.

 Fragrance Family